-When an application is refused, this is very often because we believe it would "prejudice the provision of efficient education or the efficient use of resources". (see the School Standards and Framework Act 1998).
+When an application is refused, this is because the school believes it would "prejudice the provision of efficient education or the efficient use of resources". (see the School Standards and Framework Act 1998).

-Any refusal will be in writing and inform the applicant of the
+Any refusal will be in writing and inform the applicant of the: